Riley25/Riley25/README.md

 My name is Riley, and I have Master’s in Financial Engineering from [Stevens Institute of Technology](https://https://www.stevens.edu/).
 I'm also from Green Bay, Wisconsin.
 Home of the cheese heads!  :cheese: :football:

-I program in Python, C++ , R and SQL Some of my favorite projects and assignments are below:
+I program in Python, C++ , R and SQL.
+My favorite projects and assignments are: